SoftwareGuy/ENet-CSharp/README.md

 - **Apple iOS:** Using **Terminal.app** on your MacOS device, navigate to the `Build-iOS` directory and run the command file found inside.
 You might need to make it executable, however.
 It will try to auto-pilot a build for you, just make sure you have CMake installed for MacOS and a recent Xcode installation.
 Library code signing will be disabled for the build.

 ### Console
-- **Nintendo Switch:** A old guide is available [here]().
+- **Nintendo Switch:** A old guide is available [here](https://github.com/SoftwareGuy/ENet-CSharp/blob/master/BUILD-FOR-SWITCH.txt).
 However, it will require some modification to work with the Switch OS and Nintendo's own SDK.
 Since said SDK is under NDA, limited public info can be provided.

-- **Playstation 4/Vita:** An Enet Vita port exists already, however I am not planning to add support for the Vita to this repository.
-PS4 is a question mark.
+- **Playstation 4/Vita:** An Vita port exists already, however I am not planning to add support for the Vita to this repository.
+PS4 is obviously no go as well.

 - **Other console not listed:** Open a issue ticket and I'll gladly add your steps for your platform here.